Graduate Student Handbook

 Upon arrival in the department, students receive initial guidance on their course program from the Registration Committee, which is comprised of a representative from each of the four divisions (analytical, inorganic, organic and physical).
 After selection of the research project, each graduate student will be assigned a committee with the Research Director as the chair of that committee.
-Master's students will have two additional Chemistry faculty members assigned to form their committee.
-Doctoral students will have three additional Chemistry faculty and a faculty member from another University department to form their committee.
-The Option in Atmospheric Chemistry will have a co-chair committee whose area of specialization is in the area of Atmospheric or Earth Science.
+Master’s students will have two additional Chemistry faculty members assigned to form their committee.
+Doctoral students will have three additional Chemistry Faculty members and a faculty member from another University department to form their committee.
+The Option in Atmospheric Chemistry will have a co-chair committee whose area of specialization is in the area of Atmospheric or Earth Science

 Most chemistry graduate students are supported by teaching assistantships (TA's) or research assistantships (RA's) during the academic year.
 Students receiving such support are considered employees of the University.
 The Graduate Catalog should be consulted for details on conditions of employment.
 Departmental support is normally available to students in good standing for five years (Ph.D.) or three years (M.S.).
-During the first year of graduate school as a teaching assistant, teaching summer courses are assigned in May.

 During one’s career as a graduate student, it becomes confusing to choose the right selection of credits after you have fullfilled all of your course requirements.
 Therefore, the “course game” was developed to assist you and your research mentor in choosing the correct option for continued registration.